 A Question of Design

-As part of this massive project, they had built 850 fully furnished single studio apartments in three of the five contiguous Mesa Nueva buildings for graduate students.
+As part of this massive project, UCSD had built 853 fully furnished single studio apartments in Cala and Cresta—two of the five contiguous Mesa Nueva buildings for graduate students.

-Each studio came furnished with a bed and a desk.
+Each studio came furnished with a bed, a desk, and a chair.
 However, the housing team wanted to deliver even more value and further optimize the space.

 Three Pieces To Complete the Puzzle